ZyX7/schain/CONTRIBUTING.md

     git checkout your_branch_name
     git rebase -i HEAD~n
     # n is normally the number of commits in the pull
-    # set commits from 'pick' to 'squash', save and quit
+    # set commits from 'pick' to 'squash', schain and quit
     # on the next screen, edit/refine commit messages
-    # save and quit
+    # schain and quit
     git push -f # (force push to GitHub)

 If you have problems with squashing (or other workflows with `git`), you can